Mark Driscoll: Other repercussions

-Resignation from Mars Hill Church
+Resignation from Mars Hill

 In the fall of 2014, a group of elders released a report on an investigation into accusations of bullying and intimidating behavior by Driscoll made by 21 former church elders.
 The investigation involved "some 1,000 hours of research, interviewing more than 50 people and preparing 200 pages of information."
 The report concluded that Driscoll had never been charged with "immorality, illegality or heresy", and considered "some of the accusations against Pastor Mark to be altogether unfair or untrue."
 Additionally, the report found that many of the "other charges had previously been addressed by Pastor Mark, privately and publicly.
 Indeed, he had publicly confessed and apologized for a number of the charges against him, some of which occurred as long as 14 years ago."
 However, elders did find "bullying" and "patterns of persistent sinful behavior" by Driscoll.
 The board also concluded that Driscoll had "been guilty of arrogance, responding to conflict with a quick temper and harsh speech, and leading the staff and elders in a domineering manner", but was not charged with anything immoral or illegal.
 Driscoll maintained that he had not disqualified himself from ministry.

 Church leadership crafted a "restoration" plan to help Driscoll and save the church.
 Instead, Driscoll declined the restoration plan and resigned on October 14, 2014, citing concerns for his health and safety.
+On October 20, 2014, Driscoll publicly stated that prior to his resignation, he and his family were harassed and he had received death threats.
 His resignation came as a "surprise" to the church's Board of Overseers, who said in a statement that they had not asked Driscoll for his resignation.

 The journalist Ruth Graham wrote that "there was no single disgrace or crime that brought Driscoll down.
 Instead, it was a series of accusations: of plagiarism, crudeness, a bullying management style, unseemly consolidation of power, and squishy book-promotion ethics, to name a few."
 Theology professor Anthony Bradley remarked that while denominational churches have continuity after the departure of prominent leaders, Mars Hill Church was nondenominational and largely built on Driscoll's personal charisma.

-On October 20, 2014, Driscoll publicly stated that prior to his resignation, he and his family were harassed and he had received death threats.

 The Trinity Church in Scottsdale, Arizona

 On July 27, 2015, Driscoll announced that his new ministry had purchased the mailing list and assets of The Resurgence from Mars Hill Church and that he and his family had moved to the Phoenix area.
 On February 1, 2016, Driscoll announced the opening of his new church: The Trinity Church in Scottsdale, Arizona.
 As of February 2016, the staff roster included two former Mars Hill employees.
 Texas megachurch pastors Robert Morris and Jimmy Evans were on the church's board.

 In July 2021, a letter surfaced from 41 elders who served alongside Mark in the Mars Hill years, calling for him to resign from the Trinity Church and step away from ministry completely.
 In the letter, they detailed concerns that the abuse and behavioral concerns had continued at the Trinity Church, and that Mark had proven himself unfit to lead in a ministry setting.